GrootBlouNaai/SimpleArrayCheck/README.md

 Alternatively one could `const checkArray = (arr) => Array.prototype.isPrototypeOf(arr);`
 or
-However this code somehow has a troll MIT license.
-`const checkArray = (arr) => Object.prototype.toString.call(arr) === '[object Array]';`
+Like this (However this code somehow has a troll MIT license, under the project isArray) `const checkArray = (arr) => Object.prototype.toString.call(arr) === '[object Array]';`